NishikinoSky/NishikinoSky.github.io/_posts/2020-10-16-Operating-System.md

 OS is a resource abstractor and allocator.
 It decides who (which running program) gets what resource (share) and when.

 How to start an OS?
-> The boostrap program stored in ROM.
->
-> The bootstrap program initializes the computer.
+> The bootstrap program stored in ROM initializes the computer.
 >
 > Then locates and loads the OS kernel into memory.
 >